nzkfc/nzkfc_drone/README.md

 # nzkfc_drone
 A deployable drone resource for FiveM using the **Qbox** framework.
-Players can deploy a personal drone that follows them, provides healing, guards an area, and can be flown manually in FPV mode.
+Players can deploy a personal drone that follows them, provides healing and can be flown manually in FPV mode.

 Licensed under **GNU GPL v3** — free to use, modify and share.
 Commercial sale is prohibited.